Updated: Oct 14, 2020

 It’s Arnold trying to destroy Sarah Connor before she can become John Connor’s mother.

-This staple of time travel stories are all predicated on the idea that we know what will happen if the character doesn’t take decisive action in the past: the future they want will be lost.
+This staple of time travel stories is predicated on the idea that we know what will happen if the character doesn’t take decisive action in the past: the future they want will be lost.
 Marty will cease to exist, the kid will grow up to become a hardened and unstoppable maniac known as the Rainmaker, and John Connor will defeat Skynet.
 (These are either good or bad things, depending on which side is doing the decisive action in the past.)

 Your Future Is In Your Hands